rakannimer/react-firebase/modules/react-firebase-docs/docs/guides/build-a-react-app-with-firebase-auth-and-realtime-database/listen-to-auth.md

 yarn add @react-firebase/auth # or npm i @react-firebase/auth
 ```

-Wrap your app with a FirebaseAuthProvider and a FirebaseAuthConsumer anywhere inside its children tree.
+Wrap your app with a FirebaseAuthProvider and use a FirebaseAuthConsumer anywhere inside its children tree.

-{% code-tabs %}
-{% code-tabs-item title="src/index.tsx" %}
 ```jsx
 import * as React from "react";
 import { render } from "react-dom";